“This post may contain affiliate links. Please read my disclosure for more info.

 Recognizing you have a problem is one thing.
 And the will to fix it is another.
 But now you need a plan.
 Today can be the day you decide that you’re on a new path.
 That path may zigzag a lot in the next year, but the overall trajectory will be up.

 Your first task is to get buy-in from your family.
-If you’re single then this doesn’t apply to you.
-But if you have a partner or have kids, you really need to have a sit-down and agree that you’ll be making some lifestyle changes, at least for a while.
-You’ll be adopting a more frugal lifestyle and you’ll be taking a serious look at your needs versus your wants.
+If you’re single that’s pretty easy.
+But if you have a partner or have kids, you really need to have a sit-down and agree that you’ll be making some lifestyle changes.
+You’ll be a lot more intentional about spending money, and you’ll be taking a serious look at your needs versus your wants.

 You really need to communicate this and get the family on the same page.
 If your partner recognizes a different reality, or you each have a different financial philosophy, that’ll derail your ability to get ahead, not to mention, cause constant friction.
 This isn’t a time to blame each other or point fingers about how you got here.
 But if you can agree that you need to make some changes, and commit to them together, then you’ve already made progress.